 Sweet Pepper Seeds from Gurney's

 Easy to grow, nutritious and so easy to incorporate into salsas, salads and other recipes, sweet peppers are a top choice among gardeners.
 Gurney's carries a wide selection of sweet peppers including banana, sweet bell, cubanelle and mini bells.
 At Gurney's, we grow a wide variety of sweet peppers in our test gardens--so our sweet pepper seeds for sale and sweet pepper plants for sale represent the best in taste, garden performance and productivity.
 Generations of gardeners have trusted Gurney's to supply the best varieties and top-quality sweet pepper seeds and plants.

-Choosing the Right Sweet Pepper Plants
+How to Choose the Right Sweet Pepper Plants

 Before choosing sweet pepper plants, take into account your gardening site.
 Sweet pepper plants perform best when they receive at least 6-8 hours of direct sunlight daily and are planted in well-drained soil.
 Sweet pepper plants can be grown in the garden, raised beds, containers or Grow Tubs.
 If you have limited space or are growing sweet pepper plants in containers, consider more compact varieties.
 Next consider how you want to use your sweet peppers.
 Because they're available in a wide variety of shapes, colors and flavors, many gardeners grow several varieties of sweet pepper plants.

 Sweet Pepper Seeds: Getting the Most out of Your Purchase